gyuu-don/valorant-premier-analyzer/README.md

 ### Advanced metrics
-- **Opponent-relative baseline** — the app also analyzes the opponents you actually faced and benchmarks your tactical metrics against them ("you 48% vs opponents 52%").
+- **Opponent-relative baseline** — the app also analyzes the opponents you actually faced and benchmarks your gameplay metrics against them ("you 48% vs opponents 52%").
   Callouts flag only where you trail *your own division*, so a low absolute number that's normal for the division isn't misreported as a weakness.
 Great for lower divisions where pro-level benchmarks don't apply.
-- **Advanced team MVP** — a composite *impact rating* (ACS, KAST, entry win rate, trade contribution, multikills, clutches, ADR; min-max normalized across the roster and weighted in `server/app/config.py`).
-Riot's raw-score MVP is shown alongside for contrast.
+- **Advanced team MVP** — on the **Players** tab, a composite *impact rating* (KAST, entry win rate, ADR, trade contribution, multikills, clutches, ACS; min-max normalized across the roster and weighted in `server/app/config.py`).
+Alongside it: which player earned the game-determined (in-game) MVP most often, and how often that differed from the advanced MVP.
+- **Stage-over-stage deltas** — when a specific stage is selected, percentage stats across the app show a green/amber/red ▲ / ＝ / ▼ vs. the previous stage (hover for the exact change).
 - **Attack/defense split** — round win rate by side + eco/force/full-buy win rates.
 - **Entries / trades / site play** — opening-duel win %, deaths-traded %, defense
-  holds vs retakes, attack post-plant conversion.
+  holds vs retakes, attack post-plant conversion; trades are also split by game state (attack pre/post-plant, defense hold/retake).
 Side per round is inferred from spike plant events + the standard 12/12 half structure.
 - **Per-match player breakdown** — clicking a scoreboard player on the Match Analysis tab opens a card with their agent (icon), that game's ACS/ADR/HS%/KAST/first-bloods/clutches,